senna-neuro-platform/senna-neuro/README.md

 # SENNA Neuro

-**Spatial-Event Neuromorphic Network Architecture** is a spiking system on a 3D lattice (28×28×20).
+**Spatial-Event Neuromorphic Network Architecture** is a spiking system on a 3D lattice.
 Stimuli hit a sensory panel, propagate through neighbors, adapt via STDP/homeostasis, and a WTA first-spike decoder in the output layer selects the class (MNIST).

 ## Architecture